Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 - zero waste kit with retractable cup, water bottle and cutlery.

-You can already see that this is one of those places that is really worth visiting, right?
+You can already see that this is one of those places worth visiting, right?
 Tell us, which of the attractions or tours in Itacaré made you most excited to visit this paradise?

 *The figures mentioned were collected in March 2022 for reference only and are subject to change.